 Congratulations!
 After a long job search you have a job offer.
 Evaluating the job offer to make sure that it's the right one for you needs as much effort as writing a resume or preparing for an interview.
 Being prepared to discuss salary is also an important part of the process.
-Remember that the Office of Co-op and Career Services Office is available to help!
+Remember that the Career Services and Co-op Office is available to help!

 An offer is comprised of more than a salary.
 Carefully weigh all the important factors listed below in considering the offer and don't hesitate to discuss any questions or concerns you may have with your program coordinator in our office.

 - Job content or nature of the work

 Acknowledge receipt of all job offers right away and pursue one of the following options: